NatronGitHub/Natron/Documentation/source/plugins/net.fxarena.openfx.Sketch.rst

 |pluginIcon|

-*This documentation is for version 2.2 of Sketch.*
+*This documentation is for version 2.2 of Sketch (net.fxarena.openfx.Sketch).*

 Description
 -----------